NooredeenAjaj/Home-Safety-Monitoring/README.md

 <br>
 These three feeds are linked to a dashboard where the results of all three sensors are presented.

+### Final thoughts
+I think this project went really well.
+For improvement, I would choose different sensors, ones that are more efficient and specifically designed for things like fire detection.
+I'd also prefer a better sensor for detecting door openings.

 <img src="./img/OPENED.jpg" width="900" height="500">